section-engineering-education/engineering-education/content/articles/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/index.md

  - url: /engineering-education/momentum-based-gradient-optimizer-and-optimization-techniques-for-gradient-descent/hero.jpg
    alt: Gradient Descent Based Optimization Techniques example image
 ---
-Gradient descent is the optimal method for optimizing neural networks and a variety of other machine learning algorithms.
+Gradient descent is the optimal method for optimizing neural networks and various other machine learning algorithms.
 This post delves into the inner workings of several of the most popular gradient-based optimization algorithms, including Momentum, Adagrad, and Adam.
 ### Table of contents

 - [Optimization techniques](#optimization-techniques)